gasomer75/readme-gen/README.md

       node index.js

 - Answer all the prompts and if the file executed properly you will receive a confirmation statement that your ReadMe file was created successfully.
-- To locate your newly generated file navigate to the <mark >**/dist**</mark> folder and locate the README.md file in that folder.
+- To locate your newly generated file navigate to the `/dist` folder and locate the README.md file in that folder.
 This file is your newly generated ReadMe file.
   - Note that if you run the application more than once, each time will overwrite the previous file.
 If you wish to save any copies, do so before running the application.

 ### Screenshot of Command Line Prompts